HakAl/adk_rag/docs/FILE_TYPES.md

 - Store metadata in separate fields
 - Keep objects relatively flat (avoid deep nesting)
 - Each line should be a complete, valid JSON object

+### Parquet Tips
+- Use a `content` or `text` column for main searchable text
+- Keep structured metadata in separate columns
+- Leverage compression for large files
+- Use appropriate data types (dates as datetime, not strings)
+- Consider splitting very large files (>100MB) into smaller partitions

 ## Troubleshooting